Wenpu-Wang/6893-Pokemon-Battle-Result-Prediction/README.md

 ### Switching whether to consider Pokémons types

-4 situations in total: consider/ not consider Pokémons types，take difference of Pokémons attributes/combine Pokémons attributes into a vector , combining these two options so there are 2$\times$2 situations.
+4 situations in total: consider/ not consider Pokémons types，take difference of Pokémons attributes/combine Pokémons attributes into a vector , combining these two options so there are 2 x 2 situations.

 We use Cross Validation to find best parameters, then test with test data, to find the best model.